Kintsuba : What type of traditional Japanese confection is it?

-“Wagashi (和菓子)” is the Japanese word that mainly refers to traditional Japanese confections.It seems that nowadays various types of wagashi sweets are available in many overseas countries and some of them are becoming popular.
+In recent years, various types of wagashi sweets are available in many overseas countries and some of them are becoming popular.

-If I give an example of such traditional Japanese sweets, “Kintsuba (きんつば)” is probably barely known outside Japan because it is a famous wagashi with a long history, but not so popular in Japan.
+If I give an example of such traditional Japanese sweets, “Kintsuba (きんつば)” is probably barely known outside of Japan, because it is a famous wagashi with a long history, but not so popular in Japan.

 Source : Wikipedia Japan

-Traditionally, Kintsuba, or Kintsuba-yaki is made of sweet red bean paste covered with thin flour dough, and it has a flat, round shape like the Japanese sword guard called “Tsuba (つば)”.
+Traditionally, Kintsuba, or Kintsuba-yaki is made of sweet red bean paste covered in thin flour dough.
+It has a flat round shape like the Japanese sword guard called “Tsuba (つば)”.

-The origin of Kintsuba dates back to the mid Edo period (Edo : 1603 to 1868), when the Japanese confection was created in Osaka.
+The origin of Kintsuba dates back to the mid Edo period (Edo : 1603 to 1868), when the Japanese confection was first created in Osaka.
 At that time, Kintsuba was called “Gintsuba (銀つば)” and made using rice flour.

-In modern times, the most common type of Kintsuba is brick-shaped and consists of the mashed sweet bean paste jellied with agar that is covered with thin flour dough.
+In modern times, the most common type of Kintsuba is brick-shaped and consists of mashed sweet bean paste jellied with agar, which is covered in thin flour dough.
 The brick-type is called “Kaku Kintsuba (角きんつば)”.

-Where to buy Kintsuba
+Where to Buy Kintsuba